lehtiolab/ddamsproteomics/docs/output.md

 * protein and genes tables (TSV)
 * quant and PSM SQLite lookup tables
 * a QC report (HTML)
+* a PTM PSM table (when searching PTM modifications)
+* a PTM peptide table (when searching PTM modifications)

 ## File columns